 Digital Print, Tel Aviv Museum of Art (TAMA ), Tel Aviv, Israel, Lightfall I, 2003

 This is a Digital print.
 It was architect: Preston Scott Cohen.
-We acquired it in 2005.
+It is dated 2003 and we acquired it in 2005.
 Its medium is digitally enhanced fujiflex print, laminated and mounted on plexiglass.
 It is a part of the Drawings, Prints, and Graphic Design department.

 Preston Scott Cohen is one of the contemporary architects exploring complex geometries with the aid of a computer software first used in aeronautics to create “smooth, supple, and morphed,” avant-garde digital architecture.
 In addition to Frank O. Gehry, the group includes such luminaries as Zaha Hadid, Greg Lynn, Hani Rashid, Diller + Scofidio, Reiser + Umemoto, and Foreign Office Architects.

 According to Cohen, this digital print of the Tel Aviv Museum of Art interior served as part of his design process.
 It verified the light reflections on the interior walls of the building’s light well and adjacent spaces, which otherwise only could have been imagined but not actually visualized.
 Moreover, the print functions as a compelling presentation drawing and was used by the architect when he presented his design to the competition committee.
 The print shows the central light well, which also encompasses the circulation modes—ramp (lower left), stairs (upper right), and escalator (not shown)—that run through the building’s five levels.
 The print also explores the rich lighting effects created on the atypical wall and floor surfaces intersecting at oblique angles.
 The print is one of an edition of six with two artist’s proofs.
 Cooper-Hewitt would be the first museum to acquire a drawing of the Tel Aviv project.